faenrandir/a_careful_examination/documents/light-and-truth-letter/02-coming-forth-bom.md

 > <span style="color:red; margin-left:-10px;"> Alma was a small, unincorporated community in Tyler County, West Virginia.
 It does not appear on the maps Joseph would have used, and it was settled in the early 1830s.

 This is correct.
-Also, the name Alma was a relatively common male name in Joseph's vicinity, as substantiated in [this discuss mormonism thread](https://discussmormonism.com/viewtopic.php?f=4&t=26).
+The name Alma was relatively common in Joseph's vicinity.
+Some have argued that it was a name used for males ([for example](https://discussmormonism.com/viewtopic.php?f=4&t=26)), but further inspection has [called that into doubt](https://journal.interpreterfoundation.org/more-evidence-for-alma-as-a-semitic-name/).
+Regardless of how it was gendered, the name itself does appear to be relatively common in that time.

 > <span style="color:red; margin-left:-10px;"> Irish migrants named Conner, Canada, after the migrant's hometown in Ireland.
 The name came in 1865, thirty-five years after the publication of the Book of Mormon.